tom91136/GestureFX/README.md

 Several samples have been included demoing interesting uses of the gesture pane.

-You can download the sample jar [here](https://dl.bintray.com/tom91136/maven/net/kurobako/gesturefx/gesturefx-sample/0.2.0/gesturefx-sample-0.2.0-jar-with-dependencies.jar) or clone the project and run:
+You can download the sample jar [here](https://dl.bintray.com/tom91136/maven/net/kurobako/gesturefx-sample/0.3.0/gesturefx-sample-0.3.0-jar-with-dependencies.jar) or clone the project and run:

     ./mvnw install
     ./mvnw exec:java -pl gesturefx-sample

 ## How to build

+To ensure the project is usable with Java 8 and [OpenJFX](https://openjfx.io/), you must build against Java 8.

 Prerequisites: